 During the third quarter of fiscal 2010, Icahn Enterprises Holdings purchased and wrote option contracts on a certain stock index futures.
-At September 30, 2011, the maximum payout was \$170 million, assuming the value of certain stock index futures falls below certain limits on our put spreads, and \$89 million assuming the value of certain stock index futures increases above certain limits on our call spreads.
-As of September 30, 2011 and December 31, 2010, Icahn Enterprises Holdings had \$23 million and \$22 million, respectively, in liability derivatives related to a certain stock index futures which are not designated as hedging instruments.
+During fiscal 2011, the contracts settled and there was no liability derivative as of December 31, 2011.
+As of December 31, 2010, Icahn Enterprises Holdings had \$22 million in liability derivatives related to a certain stock index futures which are not designated as hedging instruments.

 Certain terms of the Investment Funds' contracts with derivative counterparties, which are standard and customary to such contracts, contain certain triggering events that would give the counterparties the right to terminate the derivative instruments.
 In such events, the counterparties to the derivative instruments could request immediate payment on derivative instruments in net liability positions.
-The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position on September 30, 2011 and December 31, 2010 was \$3 million and \$60 million, respectively.
+The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position on December 31, 2011 and 2010 was \$42 million and \$60 million, respectively.